 Our famous Birmingham ‘Welcome’ awaits you and this year it will be extended so that you can make the most of the range of exciting activities we have to offer and so that you receive a warm Birmingham welcome whenever you arrive.

 We’ll be making the best use of our beautiful outdoor spaces for events and activities on campus.
 We’ll be offering an extensive and exciting programme of activity delivered on-campus.
 We’ll make sure that your arrival process is smooth, and if you're staying in university-owned accommodation you’ll be able to book your own timeslot to arrive.
-Our flagship Welcome addresses delivered by our Vice-Chancellor will be delivered online, offering a unique insight into university life and providing further information on the services and support available at Birmingham.
+Our flagship Welcome addresses delivered by our Vice-Chancellor offers a unique insight into university life and providing further information on the services and support available at Birmingham.

 We are currently preparing for every eventuality in September.
 If social distancing measures are still in place then that’s where our brilliant campus comes into its own.
-In that scenario we’ll be using open air sheltered zones and activities will include introductory campus tours, small group activities, wellbeing events, musical performances, information stands and more.
+In that scenario we’ll be ameding our activities in line with the guidance and activities could include introductory campus tours, small group activities, wellbeing events, musical performances, information stands and more.
 We're also preparing for larger-scale Welcome activities should they be possible based on the latest government guidance at that point in time.

 Social activities, community building and making friends are so important at Welcome, and to the positive experience our students have on campus each year.
 You will have various opportunities to meet new friends, course mates and housemates.
 The University and the Guild of Students are working in collaboration to organise a range of coordinated events and activities on campus to help you settle in, make new friends and find your way around.
 We’re also proud to have our own fine art gallery on campus, the Barber Institute of Fine Arts, as well as our own botanic garden at Winterbourne House and Garden.